Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Your Military and Family Support Center provides relocation assistance to help make PCS moves as smooth as possible.
 Resources include:

-Child Care for PCS (CCFPCS)
+Child Care for PCS

 The following documents must be submitted when requesting assistance:

-Visit afas.org and select Request Assistance
+Visit https://afas.org/ccfpcs/ and select Request Assistance from the top navigation bar.

 Relocation assessment and referral is offered to help families prepare and adjust before, during and after the relocation process.
 Call the Travis Air Force Base Military and Family Readiness Center at 707-424-2486 for more information.